-Another severe storm accompanied with snow, ice and steet passed over New York, Pennsylvania and the great lakes Monday and Tuesday.
+Another severe storm accompanied with snow, ice and s'eet passed over New York, Pennsylvania and the great lakes Monday and Tuesday.
 Considerable damage was done to wires.

-Three sisters are in New York jail charged with the murder of Ocey Snead, whose body was found sub-merged in a bath tub long after death.
+Three sisters are in New York jail charged with the murder of Ocey Snead, whose body was found sub-merged in a bath tub long after

 The Senate committee on judiciary voted unanimously Wednesday to report favorably the nomination of Judge Horace H. Lurton, of Tennessee, to be an associate justice of the Supreme Court of the United States.
-Some members of the committee expressed the opinion that it would have been better to have named a younger man, Judge Lurton being in his 66th year, but there was no general opposition to him, or any critieism except as to his age.
+Some members of the committee expressed the opinion that it would have been better to have named a younger man, Judge Lurton being in his 65th year, but there was no gencution was withdrawn at that time eral opposition to him, or any criticism except as to his age.